red-data-tools/YouPlot/README.md

 ### How to specify the delimiter?

 Use the `-d` option.
 To specify a blank space, you can use `uplot bar -d ' ' data.txt`.
-The default value is tab, so you do not need to specify anything for tab-delimited text.
+You do not need to use `-d` option for tab-delimited text since the default value is tab.

-### Is there a way to specify a specific column as the x-axis or y-axis?
+### Is there a way to specify a column as the x-axis or y-axis?

 Not yet.
 In principle, YouPlot treats the first column as the X axis and the second column as the Y axis.
 When working with multiple series, the first row is the X axis, the second row is series 1, the third row is series 2, and so on.
 If you pass only one column of data for `line` and `bar`, YouPlot will automatically use a sequential number starting from 1 as the X-axis.
 The　`--fmt xyy`, `--fmt xyxy` and `--fmt yx` options give you a few more choices.
-See the `youplot <command> --help` for more details.
-YouPlot has limited functionality, but you can use shell scripts such as `awk '{print $2, $1}'` to swap lines.
+See `youplot <command> --help` for more details.
+YouPlot has limited functionalities, but you can use shell scripts such as `awk '{print $2, $1}'` to swap lines.

 ### How to plot real-time data?